 Datu Professor John Kersey

 DLitt, PhD, EdD, MBA, Honorary Academician, Pontificia Accademia Tiberina, Rome.

-Professor Kersey has a background in education, serving as Chancellor of European-American University and the Western Orthodox University.
+Professor Kersey has a background in education, serving as Chancellor of European-American University.
 He holds an MBA and PhD from the Universidad Empresarial de Costa Rica (Business University of Costa Rica) as well as a management certificate from INSEAD.
 He has taught business at several colleges and universities, and has enjoyed a close working relationship with the OXCEL certification programme since 2007.
 He is an Honorary Datu awarded by the Sultan of Baloi, Philippines.